artag/Training_go/ReadMe.md

   If `key` is in `m`, `ok` is `true`.
 If not, `ok` is `false`.

+  If `key` is not in the map, then `elem` is the zero value for the map's element type.

+* If elem or ok have not yet been declared you could use a short declaration
+form: `elem, ok := m[key]`

 ```go
 func main() {
     m := make(map[string]int)